FrankFK/FrankFK.github.io/_posts/2024-03-23-hexafour-10-clean-code-2.md

 There is also an article [The Single Responsibility Principle](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html), in which Robert C. Martin, the originator of the term, describes what he means by it.
 In this article, Robert C. Martin speaks not only of "responsibilities", but also of "concerns".
 And the example he uses to explain the single responsibility principle could just as well be an explanation of the separation of concerns principle.

 So what is the difference between the "official" definitions of SoC and SRP?
 I don't know.
-In my interpretation, SoC is more about the bigger picture And SRP is more about aspects at the next level of detail.
+In my interpretation, SoC is more about the bigger picture and SRP is more about aspects at the next level of detail.
 And for SRP, this explanation helps me the most:

 > Separate those things that change for different reasons.